Freddsle/fedRBE/batchcorrection/README.md

                  # batch, so in this case Client2
                  # if empty/None, the order is random, making the batch correction
                  # run non deterministic
+  reference_batch: "" # if a string is given, the specified batch is used as
+                      # the reference batch for the batch correction
+                      # if True, this client is used as the reference batch
+                      # if True and multiple batches exist for this client,
+                      # the program will halt
+                      # if False or an empty string, the last client in the order
+                      # determined by the position parameter or the
+                      # coordinator is used as the reference batch
+                      # if the position parameter and the reference_batch parameter
+                      # result in different orders, the program halts